Ct560/fxcm-backtesting-bot/README.md

   4. For fun.
 I enjoy coding as a past time and this is a fun way to spend my weekends!

 ## What's Contained:
 At present contains a 'codebase.py' script which will lay out the functional backbone of the bot.
-This will be where indicators can be definied and implemented.
+This will be where indicators can be defined and implemented.

 The repo also contains a 'backtestFramework.py' script, which introduces the class structure for employing strategies an indicators.
 The approach here is to define instances of an indicator object as some indicator function and conditions on that indicator